AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 In the Moved or Borrowed states, the name is unusable for either reading or writing.
-[Redundant: In the Borrowed state, ownership of the object (and the associated permission to read from and possibly write to that object) has been temporarily transfered to an observer, so it will sometimes be possible to refer to the object in question via the observer.]
+[Redundant: In the Borrowed state, ownership of the object (and the associated permission to read from and possibly write to that object) has been temporarily transfered to a borrower, so it will sometimes be possible to refer to the object in question via the borrower.]

 A name that denotes a managed object has an initial ownership state of Unrestricted unless otherwise specified.